 How to Make Gnocchi

-The word ‘gnocchi’, derived from the Italian word ‘nocchio’, means a knot is in wood.
-But it’s not only a dish served in Italy, gnocchi are served in France where they are known as ‘gnocchis à la parisienne, in Croatia they are called ‘njoki’, and South America, called ‘nhoque’.
+The word ‘gnocchi,’ derived from the Italian word ‘nocchio,’ refers to a knot in wood.
+However, it’s not limited to being a dish served only in Italy.
+Gnocchi is enjoyed in France, where they are known as ‘gnocchis à la parisienne,’ in Croatia, where they are called ‘njoki,’ and in South America, where they go by the name ‘nhoque.

-I would say that most of us at one time or another have had gnocchi, or at least seen them on a menu in a restaurant.
-When they are made correctly, they should be light and almost melt in your mouth.
-I have had some that are heavy, dense and tough and that is just a case of using too much flour and over-kneading the dough.
+I would say that most of us, at one time or another, have had gnocchi or at least seen them on a restaurant menu.
+When you taste good gnocchi, they should be light and almost melt in your mouth.

-Just like an Italian grandma making pasta (and the method I use), I like to make my gnocchi on the counter.
-A well is made in the center of a pile of all purpose flour and the mashed potato added.
+Just like an Italian grandma making pasta dough, I like to make my gnocchi on the counter.
+A well is made in the center of a pile of all-purpose flour, and the mashed potato is added.
+You can also use a large bowl if you prefer.

 Boil peeled potatoes in a pan of boiling water.